projecttacoma/deqm-test-server/README.md

 The server contains functionality for the FHIR Bulk Data Import operation using the [Ping and Pull Approach](https://github.com/smart-on-fhir/bulk-import/blob/master/import-pnp.md).

+To implement a bulk data import operation of all the resources on a FHIR Bulk Data Export server, POST a valid FHIR parameters object to `http://localhost:3000/$import`.
+Use the parameter format below to specify a bulk export server.

-To implement the bulk data import operation, first POST a valid transaction bundle.
+To implement the bulk data import operation from the data requirements for a specific measure, first POST a valid transaction bundle.
 Then, POST a valid FHIR parameters object to `http://localhost:3000/4_0_1/Measure/$submit-data` or `http://localhost:3000/4_0_1/Measure/<your-measure-id>/$submit-data` with the `"prefer": "respond-async"` header populated.
 This will kick off the "ping and pull" bulk import.

 For the bulk data import operation to be successful, the user must specify an export URL to a FHIR Bulk Data Export server in the request body of the FHIR parameters object.
 For example, in the `parameter` array of the FHIR parameters object, the user can include